BJHunnicutt/anatomy/Matlab/thalamostriatal/README.md

 ### Overview of data preparation, WEKA Segmentation, and data cleanup for thalamostriatal projection detection:
+> See [ImageJ folder](https://github.com/BJHunnicutt/anatomy/tree/master/ImageJ) for macros used to set up WEKA segmentation

 1. Choose representative striatal sections (background subtracted, gaussian filtered, masked tiffs) to train:
 > * ~4 sections per channel per striatum (more will be used if training requires more examples)